Ynn/selfstar/exercises/follow-me.md

 }
 {/code}

-As you can notice, the component and the dependency are directly declared in the code.
+As you may notice, the component and the dependency are directly declared in the code.
 There is no need to do it in the IDE.

 Implement the two methods to achieve the conversion of the goal from String to IlluminanceGoal.
 The command can be then used directly in the Felix shell :
 {code lang="bash"}